Shaikabdulrahiman0718/sigma-demo/README.md

 # sigma-demo
-This is the demo for sigma
+This is the demo for sigma.